-Doctor of Philosophy in Family Studies
+Doctor of Philosophy in Human Development and Family Studies

 Website: https://twu.edu/human-development-family-studies-counseling/graduate-programs/family-studies/